-- All students have the opportunity to meet employers and learn more about different careers through our annual Future Options Fair and STEM (Science, Technology, Engineering and Mathematics) Fair.
+- All students have the opportunity to meet employers and learn more about different careers through our annual Future Options Fair and STEAM (Science, Technology, Engineering, Arts and Mathematics) Fair.

 - Links to careers are embedded into each curriculum area and faculties utilise local links to provide career role-models for students to learn from.